yevshev/chainlink/readme.md

 # Deploying Chainlink

-A quick and dirty example of deploying a local chainlink deployment comprised of the following services:
+A quick and dirty example of creating a local chainlink deployment composed of the following services:
 - chainlink node
 - postgresql db